310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Madara hidden %}
 “W-What?”

-“Wait, uh, this is a little strange… The ship should’ve arrived by now — Don’t you guys see anything above the ocean…?”
+“Wait, uh, this is a little strange… The ship should’ve arrived by now.
+Don’t you guys see anything above the ocean…?”

-“Mmm… It seems like the Student Council’s scheme to make everyone stop having faith in Kanata-san… has had a horrible ripple effect on his worshippers — even worse than the ones within school.”
+“Mmm… It seems like the Student Council’s scheme to make everyone stop having faith in Kanata-san… has had a horrible ripple effect on his worshippers—even worse than the ones within school.”

-“Whatever’s happening behind closed doors is getting really out of hand.”
+“Whatever’s happening behind closed doors is getting reeeally out of hand.”

 “So there’s a chance the worshipper I trained into a spy switched sides against us, or they may no longer be capable of helping us.”